TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/Usages/Index.rst

     <t3templating:start>`".

-  - **Fluid templates:** Configure TYPO3 to use extbase and fluid (available as system extensions since TYPO3 4.3) for templating.
+  - **Fluid templates:** Configure TYPO3 to use extbase and fluid for templating.
 This allows to use external HTML templates, but with fluid-style variables with curly braces.
-Since TYPO3 4.5 a new content object "FLUIDTEMPLATE" is available, which that way lets you use fluid from inside TypoScript.
+A content object "FLUIDTEMPLATE" is available, which that way lets you use fluid from inside TypoScript.

   - **External Templating Engines:** Configure TYPO3 to use XSLT stylesheets with an XSLT processor.
 This is done either by an